nikitababko/validate-boilerplate-first/README.md

-# Create a simple form in React with validation using `CUSTOM HOOK`.
+# Created a simple form in React with validation using `CUSTOM HOOK`.

 <div align="center">
   <h3>Form</h3>